 New Zealand is full of breathtaking scenery, fascinating culture and inspiring adventures.
-Here, Alumni Tour Specialist Brittany recounts her experience trekking through the country and shares some of her best tips and photos from her stay.
+Here, Alumni Tour Specialist Brittany recounts her experience trekking through the country and shares some of her best tips and photos from her stay in New Zealand.
 Read on to see Brittany’s suggestions for a visit to “The Land of the Long White Cloud.”

 Get to know the locals

-New Zealanders are the nicest people.
+There are so many reasons to visit New Zealand, but the people really make the trip worthwhile.
+Kiwis—as the locals refer to themselves—are the nicest people.
 The majority of locals you will meet are culturally similar to Americans and Australians but they’re even more welcoming and trusting.
 For example, hitch hiking is still a popular thing with younger travelers and it’s not uncommon to meet a Kiwi family who will invite you to their home to have dinner or even stay with them.
 In fact, many people are willing to work for accommodation, which is called woofing.
 Also, many New Zealanders love Americans; I was thanked three separate times by locals for helping save them from the Japanese during World War II!

 It was also fascinating to meet and learn more about the indigenous Maori people, who descend from Polynesia.
 I discovered that there is a lot of indigenous influence on practices and beliefs throughout New Zealand.
 Many of the street signs and town names are in the Maori language, and a number of Maori words and phrases are used in everyday speech.